fpiraneo/readability/README.md

 >
 > [In Defense Of Readers](http://alistapart.com/articles/indefenseofreaders), by [Mandy Brown](http://www.aworkinglibrary.com/)

+This aims to be the continuation and an update of the original github.com/cixtor/readability package that seems to be abandoned to it's fate laying without any documentation of how to use it.

 ## Evolution of Readability Web Engines

 | Product | Year | Shutdown |